Kyle Lewis Player Props: Diamondbacks vs. Dodgers

-On Saturday, Kyle Lewis (coming off going 1-for-1 with a home run and two RBI) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 9:10 PM ET.
+Kyle Lewis -- 0-for-2 in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 7 at 9:40 PM ET.

-In his previous game, he reached base in his only plate appearance against the Dodgers.
+In his last game he had a hitless performance (0-for-2) against the Dodgers.

 Kyle Lewis Game Info & Props vs. the Dodgers